jsaintro/publicnotes/Programming/ahoy-hoy/USER-STORIES.md

 As an astronaut, I want to schedule when I heat my food, so it will be ready later.

 ## User Stories

-As a manager I want to create an on-call schedule so that evenly dist
+ - As a manager I want to create an on-call schedule so that evenly distribute the on-call responsibility between my engineering team.
+- As a manager I want to add engineers to my on-call schedule

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NDA0MDg4NjhdfQ==
+eyJoaXN0b3J5IjpbLTE3OTQ5NDQ3MTNdfQ==
 -->